nwolverson/atom-ide-purescript/README.md

 [psc-ide](https://github.com/kRITZCREEK/psc-ide) documentation for the required version, and change default build command.

-For use with older versions of pulp, or for alternative build tools, change the default build command in package settings.
-For best results ensure JSON compiler errors are output on stderr.
+For use with older versions of pulp, or for alternative build tools and configuration tips, see below.
+In brief the build command is configurable, but should output JSON errors.

 ## psc-ide